MinecraftU/mcu-curriculum/level_5/section_5.md

 ![](images/section_5/generate_diamond.png)

 Almost all of the required code is in `mbe09_ore_spawning/OreSpawner.java`.

-Let's start towards the bottom of the file, with `addOreSpawn`.
+Let's start in the middle of the file, with the `generate` function.

+Now take a look at the `addOreSpawn` method.
 As the comment above the method definition explains, this is a utility method that allows us to create multiple ore spawns easily.
 Here we add some formatting for readability:

 ```java
 private void addOreSpawn(